Cosmological evolution with quadratic gravity and nonideal fluids: Introduction

 In this paper, we will merge the fluid and the modified gravity approaches and propose some cosmological models in which the gravity sector is accounted for by a Lagrangian of the type $f(R)=R+\zeta R^2$, while the matter content is assumed to obey to some non-ideal equations of state with a well-established thermodynamical foundation known under the names of Redlich-Kwong, (Modified) Berthelot, and Dieterici fluid separately.
 The former assumption will allow us to account for the early-time dynamics, while the latter for the present-day epoch.
 Both these two models have been investigated separately in a number of literature works \cite{hysto1,hysto2,hysto3,hysto4,hysto5,hysto6,hysto7,capo,epjc2020,mcvittie}.
 Here, we will obtain a cosmological dynamics with a rich variety of different behaviors like a non-singular bounce, two de Sitter-like epochs (thanks to the non-linear equation of state of the cosmic fluid in which $w(\rho)$ is not a constant), possibly two radiation-dominated epochs, and possibly a phantom regime (the latter only in the Redlich-Kwong scenario).
 The comparison between three different realizations of the equation of state parameter function $w(\rho)$ (for example which can be either always regular or admitting singularities, which can blow up or not at small or high energy densities, etc...) will give us the opportunity of enlightening which of our findings hold only when a particular fluid modeling is considered, and which instead seem to be a general characteristic of the cosmological dynamics.
+We must mention here that previously there have been some attempts to unify early and late time cosmology under certain forms of $f(R)$ gravity \cite{Nojiri:2003ft,Cognola:2007zu,Nojiri:2007cq}.
+However, it is worthwhile to remark also that the modifications utilized in those works are completely ad-hoc, lacking any motivation from the field theory point of view.
+The only modifications to the Einstein-Hilbert Lagrangian with some field theoretical motivations are the quadratic gravity theories.
+It has been known for some time that gravity Lagrangian containing additional quadratic curvature invariant terms are renormalizable \cite{Utiyama,Stelle}.
+Therefore in this work we do not intend to go beyond quadratic modifications.
+In particular we consider only the simplest case, namely, an $R^2$ correction term, along with fluids having a well-defined thermodynamic foundation.